18F/open-source-program/pages/case_study/CFPB_open_source_documentation.md

 **Updates:**

 * The GSA Auctions API team followed the same path in publishing [their new API](http://gsa.github.io/auctions_api/), further increasing the savings from this re-use project.
+* The Regulations.gov API team is now [using this project as well](http://regulationsgov.github.io/developers/).
 * This topic is covered in further detail in [this Digital Government University session](http://youtu.be/ZRhRU5y0jEk?t=36m33s).